dionysuzx/worktree/README.md

 args = []
 ```

-These overrides will be merged with the baked-in defaults every time you call `worktree codex create …` (or the claude variant).
+These overrides will be merged with the baked-in defaults every time you call `worktree codex create …` or `worktree codex switch …` (and the claude variants).

 ### Notes